 Vue is a project with an ordinary person at its origins, not a large corporation.
 At first, this framework did not look particularly reliable in the eyes of the developers.
 However, Vue has become extremely popular, with many programmers contributing to its development.
 We can say that it is the Vue developer community that is the force that supports the project.

-At Fulcrum Rocks, we also write in React.
+At Fulcrum Rocks, we also use React for our clients’ projects.
 Our developers have named five reasons to use it:

 1. Convenient use

 We asked our developers why they like working on React.
 The guys noted both cross-platform and easy-to-read code and a low entry threshold.
 React is supported by any platform, and to start writing on it, you don’t have to spend a lot of time learning — you can quickly jump to real projects.

 We tend to trust the tech expertise in Facebook.
 First, because they developed React for themselves —and they don’t do bad things for themselves.
 Because these technologies are trusted by other large companies, React has managed to prove its reliability.